opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/os_change/can_i_select_another_os_during_ecs_os_reinstallation.rst

 Can I Select Another OS During ECS OS Reinstallation?
 =====================================================

-No. You can use only the original image of the ECS to reinstall the OS.
-To use a new system image, see :ref:`Changing the OS <en-us_topic_0031523135>`.
+No. You can only use the original image of the ECS to reinstall the OS.

+If you want to use a new OS image, change the OS.

+For details, see :ref:`Changing the OS <en-us_topic_0031523135>`.